Richard Carrier: Gesù resistente Gesù inesistente

+Essays

 Criticism of Hitler's Table Talk

-In collaboration with Reinhold Mittschang, Carrier challenged several quotes attributed to Adolf Hitler, which were found in a collection of monologues known as Hitler's Table Talk in which he scourns Christianity.
-Carrier's paper argues that the French and English translations are "entirely untrustworthy", and suggests that translator François Genoud doctored portions of the text to enhance Hitler's views.
-Carrier put forward a new translation of twelve quotations, based on the German editions of Henry Picker and Werner Jochmann, as well as a fragment of the Bormann-Vermerke preserved at the Library of Congress, challenging some of the quotations frequently used to demonstrate Hitler's contempt for Christianity.
-Carrier concludes that Hitler's views in Table Talk "resemble Kant's with regard to the primacy of science over theology in deciding the facts of the universe, while remaining personally committed to a more abstract theism."
-Carrier also maintains that throughout the monologues, Hitler only derides Catholicism while "voicing many of the same criticisms one might hear from a candid (and bigoted) Protestant."
+Carrier collaborated with Reinhold Mittschang to challenge several quotations attributed to Adolf Hitler in the monologues published as Hitler's Table Talk.
+Their paper argues that the French and English translations are "entirely untrustworthy" and suggests that translator François Genoud doctored portions of the text to amplify Hitler's hostility toward Christianity.
+Carrier produced a new translation of twelve quotations using the German editions of Henry Picker and Werner Jochmann and a fragment of the Bormann-Vermerke at the Library of Congress, disputing passages often cited to show Hitler's contempt for Christianity.
+He concludes that Hitler's comments "resemble Kant's with regard to the primacy of science over theology in deciding the facts of the universe, while remaining personally committed to a more abstract theism."
+Carrier also maintains that the monologues deride Catholicism while "voicing many of the same criticisms one might hear from a candid (and bigoted) Protestant."

 In a new foreword to Table Talk, Gerhard Weinberg comments that "Carrier has shown the English text of the table-talk that originally appeared in 1953 and is reprinted here derives from Genoud's French edition and not from one of the German texts."
 Derek Hastings cites Carrier's paper for "an attempt to undermine the reliability of the anti-Christian statements."
 Carrier's thesis that the English translation should be dispensed with entirely is rejected by Richard Steigmann-Gall, who while acknowledging the controversies raised by Carrier, "ultimately presume[d] its authenticity."
-Johnstone writes that Carrier only purports to show that four of the forty-two comments in Table Talks have been misrepresented, without discussing the rest and that for this reason, Johnstone contends that Carrier has been far from successful in demolishing the view of Hitler a non-Christian.
+Johnstone writes that Carrier only purports to show that four of the forty-two comments in Table Talks have been misrepresented, without discussing the rest and that for this reason, Johnstone contends that Carrier has been far from successful in demolishing the view of Hitler as a non-Christian.

-The empty tomb

-In "The Spiritual Body of Christ and the Legend of the Empty Tomb", Carrier argues that the earliest Christians probably believed that Jesus received a new spiritual body in the resurrection, and that stories of his original body disappearing from his tomb were later embellishments.
-Alternatively, he suggests the possibility that Jesus' body was stolen or misplaced.
-Carrier's analysis was criticized by philosophy professor Stephen T. Davis and Christian theologian Norman Geisler.

-Science education in the Early Roman Empire

-This was Carrier's dissertation with some expansion.
-Here he attempts to describe the Roman education system that pertained to the sciences and how Jews and Christians held different views, which set the stage for dark ages.
-Michiel Meeusen, in his review, states the work had issues such as "whiggism employed in dealing with ancient science and scientists."